HOSSACK - BMW

 The Story

 Norman did not initiate the change to road bikes, it just happened.
-Departing from motorcycle racing may not have been a wise move but at that time there was no interest in racing machines, the market had dryed up.
-The BMW conversions started before VG won all his championships and during a sour experience with the MOD.
-A friend had crashed his K100RS, one of the first K100's in the UK, and eventually Norman began converting beemers.
+Departing from motorcycle racing may not have been a wise move but at that time there was no interest in racing machines, the market had dried up.
+The BMW conversions started before Vernon Glashier won all his championships and during a sour experience with the MoD.
+A friend had crashed his K100RS one of the first K100s in the UK, and eventually Norman began converting beemers.
 These were more appreciated in Germany where most of them went.
-The conversion work was considered of good enough quality by TUV to be given their TUV approval.
-Though the BMWs worked fine they were the wrong bike to work on - Ducati would have been a better choice but Norman never had the luxury of choice.
+The conversion work was considered to be of good enough quality to receive the rigorous TUV approval.
+Though the BMWs worked fine they were the wrong bike to work on Ducatis would have been a better choice but Norman never had the luxury of choice.

 This video shows me comparing the HOSSACK front suspension system to the standard BMW telescopic design on otherwise identical machines.

 BMW showed enlightenment too with their Telelever which came to market a year or two after Norman's/BMW conversions.
-BMW themselves tested more than one of Norman's customer bikes thoroughly and they understood the gains that a wish-bone could bring to structural stiffness.
-It was a step in the right direction though they stopped half way and kept the tellies. (this was before the K1200) They also missed several other opportunities that the HOSSACK system could offer, namely, lower over-all weight, lower steer axis inertia, lower ride friction, lower manufacturing cost (the HOSSACK up-right does not have high precision parts) some additional geometry/ride options and the one sided option to match their rear end.
+BMW themselves tested more than one of Norman's customer bikes thoroughly and they understood the gains that a wishbone could bring to structural stiffness.
+It was a step in the right direction though they stopped half way and kept the telescoping tubes. (this was before the K1200 and K1300) They also missed several other opportunities that the HOSSACK system could offer, namely, lower over-all weight, lower steer axis inertia, lower ride friction, lower manufacturing cost (the HOSSACK upright does not have high precision parts) some additional geometry/ride options and the one sided option to match their rear end.